base-org/web/apps/base-docs/base-camp/docs/hardhat-deploy/hardhat-deploy-sbs.md

 :::info

-Be aware you that you must have the correct environment variables for the JSON RPC URLs.
+Be aware that you must have the correct environment variables for the JSON RPC URLs.
 For example, for goerli use `ALCHEMY_GOERLI_KEY` and for mumbai use `ALCHEMY_MUMBAI_KEY`.

 :::